themaximalist/llm.js/README.md

 </div>
 <br />

-**LLM.js** is a zero-dependency interface to hundreds of Large Language Models.
+**LLM.js** is a zero-dependency library to hundreds of Large Language Models.

 It works in Node.js and the browser and supports all the important features for production-ready LLM apps.